 Kansas National Parks!
-While Dorothy & Toto might not be in Kansas anymore there’s no reason why you can’t be.
-As a matter of fact, More Than Just Parks is going to give you 7 compelling reasons why you should consider Kansas when planning your next roadtrip.
+While Dorothy & Toto might not be in Kansas anymore there’s no reason why you can’t be there.
+As a matter of fact, More Than Just Parks is going to give you 8 compelling reasons why you should consider Kansas when planning your next roadtrip.

 While Kansas has many national park sites, I should note that it doesn’t actually have any congressionally designated “National Parks.”
 Nonetheless, there are a whole host of amazing Kansas National Park Service sites to visit.

 We get asked that question a lot because there’s a difference between a “national park” and a “national park site.”
 To help you understand that difference you might want to check out our article titled: What Is A National Park Really?

 If you’re planning to visit the Sunflower State then one book I highly recommend is: Kansas Bucket List Adventure Guide: Explore 100 Offbeat Destinations You Must Visit!

 We’ve got historic forts, famous explorers, beautiful prairies, the fastest mail service in the Old West, and so much more await you in Kansas!

 Are you ready to dive in?
 Let’s go!

 Kansas National Parks FAQ